I make my platinum prints in limited editions of either eight or twenty four prints plus up to three ‘hors de commerce’ copies.

 I provide a signed certificate of authenticity with all limited edition prints.

-The edition limit applies to prints of a particular size.
-By default this is the size of the negative, with the image cropped as appropriate for the specific composition.
-I reserve the right to make future limited editions of these photographs at a substantially different size.
-By “substantially different” I mean at least twice (or half) the original size.
+The edition limit applies to prints of a particular size and medium.
+First editions are printed at the size of the negative, with the image cropped as appropriate for the specific composition.
+I reserve the right to make future editions at a substantially different size or in a different medium.
+“Substantially different” means at least twice (or half) the original size.
+Examples of different media could be silver gelatine or digital prints.

 Hors de Commerce Prints